-Stephen says the 14-week course, run day or night, is included in the Free TAFE and Job Trainer initiative.
+Stephen says the 14-week course, run day or night, is included in the Free TAFE initiative.
 Waterproofing companies contact Melbourne Polytechnic when they are looking for staff as this career path is in high demand and even during restrictions or lockdown (Government advice pending).
 Work can continue on new building sites that are not occupied.

 It’s a good trade to start off with in construction, because unlike plumbing, electrical or carpentry you do not need to do a three-year apprenticeship.
 With waterproofing you can start work straight after the course.

 Kawaljeet found work through the course but decided to start her own business.
 She’s been encouraged and motivated by her nine-year-old son, who has offered to help her make a logo for ‘Kmax Waterproofing’.

 ‘I have a dream that I will go to the highest possible position in my business and do a lot of good in this industry.
 I want to use my experience and my skills, I want to achieve success in my field.’

 And her advice for anyone thinking of taking a chance and reinventing themselves?